LuxoftAKutsan/sdl_evolution/proposals/nnnn-http-app-service.md

 ## Introduction

-Create additional service type : HTTP with HTTPS connection for AppServices
+This proposal is to create additional service type HTTP with HTTPS connection for AppServices.

 ## Motivation

-In case if in-vehicle cellular data is not available but it's required for Policies, SDL may perform HTTP request via HTTP App service.
+In case in-vehicle cellular data is not available but it's required for Policies, SDL may perform HTTP request via HTTP AppService.

-Robust internet connection required for :
+Robust internet connection is required for:
  - Policy update
  - System updates
  - Vehicle status monitoring
  - Emergency event

-SDL should provide internet connection through mobile within HTTP service in case if in-vehicle cellular connection is down.
+SDL should provide internet connection through mobile within HTTP service in case in-vehicle cellular connection is off.

 ## Proposed solution
 ![New design approach](../assets/proposals/nnnn-split_policies/new_design.png)